sneezeparty/soupy/README.md

+# !!
+Only soupy-combined is currently functioning correctly !!

 ## Soupy / Soupy Duo -- Requires OpenAI API access.

 ### Soupy-combined combines the functionality of the chat bot with the functionality of the image generation bot.